poseidon/matchbox/contrib/dnsmasq/README.md

 ## Configuration Flags

-Configuration arguments can be provided as arguments.
-Check the dnsmasq [man pages]](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) for a complete list, but here are some important options.
+Configuration arguments can be provided at the command line.
+Check the dnsmasq [man pages]](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) for a complete list, but here are some important flags.

 | flag     | description | example |
 |----------|-------------|---------|